 - a wood burner in the seashore safari and woodsman ger.

-- fully equipped kitchen with gas hob and grill including condiments, oil, tea, coffee, sugar, milk and other handy things to settle you in.
+- fully equipped kitchen with gas hob and grill including condiments (salt, pepper, chilli flakes), oil, vinegar, tea, coffee, sugar and other handy things to settle you in.

 - information on Guernsey.

 - a welcome pack when you’ve paid for your stay with directions.